Dentosal/rust_os/README.md

 ## Actually running

 With Qemu and Vagrant installed, run `./autobuild.sh -u`.
 With Bochs: `./autobuild.sh -ub`.
 To use VirtualBox, run `./autobuild.sh -c`, and then convert raw binary image `build/disk.img` to VirtualBox format.

+# License
+This project is licensed under MIT license, that can be found in the file called LICENSE.

+The paging module, under [/src/paging/](/src/paging/), is partially a rewrite of [Philipp Oppermann's Blog OS](https://github.com/phil-opp/blog_os), and is really similar to his module.
+The code is licensed under MIT license.
+The hole list allocator is also from the Blog OS project, and the source file contains a license notice.